davidrg/ckwin/doc/os2-building.md

 # Building C-Kermit for OS/2 from Source

-Cross-compiling from Windows using OpenWatcom 1.9 is the only method supported at this time.
-The process is largely the same as building for Windows with that compiler and quite easy.
+To build C-Kermit for OS/2 you need OpenWatcom version 1.9.
+The OpenWatcom 2.0 fork may work but has not been tested.

+## Cross-compiling from Windows
+This is the recommended method for building C-Kermit for OS/2.

-## Build Process
+### Build Process

 Firstly put the source code somewhere convenient.
 Where ever you put it, you need to edit `setenv.bat` in the root of the folder to point to your source